Xyclade/MachineLearning/Readme.md

 For each sub example we will provide code, a plot, a few test runs with different parameters on the SVM and an explanation on the results.
 This should give you an idea on the parameters to feed into the SVM algorithm.

-In the first example we will use the GaussianKernel, but there are many other kernels available in [Smile](https://github.com/haifengl/smile).
+In the first example we will use the ```GaussianKernel```, but there are many other kernels available in [Smile](https://github.com/haifengl/smile).
 The other kernels can be found [here](http://haifengl.github.io/smile/doc/smile/math/kernel/MercerKernel.html), and some of them we will use in the other examples.

 We will use the following base for each example, with only the  filePaths and ```svm``` construction changing per example.